Adityagupta200/Industrial-Reliability-Copilot/docs/assets/screenshots/README.md

 Store real screenshots from a live local, staging, or production run in this directory.

 Do not commit placeholders or mock images as production evidence.
-The expected files are listed in `docs/demo_video.md`.
+The expected files and naming convention are listed here so README links always point to real committed assets.

 Use `slug.png` when one screenshot is enough.
 Use `slug-1.png`, `slug-2.png`, and so on when one screen cannot show the evidence legibly.
 Keep README links